Bellerive, Tasmania, Suburb Profile

 At Corpus Christi Catholic School, the day begins with the 7:45 am Breakfast Club, where staff not only supervise but also engage students in meaningful conversations and teach them the art of preparing their own breakfast.
 Guided by the motto "Respect, Believe, Achieve," the school has cultivated a community of learners known for their strong sense of social justice and academic excellence.

-Clarence High School, located in the heart of Bellerive, pin their educational philosophy on their fundamental values of nurturing connections, cultivating curiosity, and unlocking potential, which serve as the bedrock for their teaching and learning programs.
+Clarence High School, located in the heart of Bellerive, bases its educational philosophy on its fundamental values of nurturing connections, cultivating curiosity, and unlocking potential.
+These values serve as the bedrock for its teaching and learning programs.

 Mackillop Catholic College, a co-educational institution in Mornington catering to students from Year 7 to 12, serves as the primary feeder school for Corpus Christi Catholic School.